 Our efforts to support sustainable OA publishing means incorporating OA principles into our acquitions and collections policies.

 As noted above, we have set up memberships with publishers (e.g. PeerJ, MDPI, and Sage Journals) to offer APC discounts for UC Berkeley authors.
-Likewise, we have become members of UC Press' Luminos, which subsidizes OA publishing in part by creating an APC waiver pool for all authors.
+Likewise, UC Berkeley is a member of UC Press' Luminos, which subsidizes OA book publishing charges, and offers a significant discount for UC authors who have a book accepted for publication and wish to make it open access.

 - Knowledge Unlatched